 - 9.4.4.1 The MCO's officers understand that this Contract involves the receipt by the MCO of state and federal funds, and that they are, therefore, subject to criminal prosecution and/or civil or administrative actions for any intentional false statements or other fraudulent conduct related to their obligations under this Contract. - 9.4.4.2 The STATE will receive and investigate information from whistleblowers relating to the integrity of the MCO, Subcontractors, or Network Providers receiving Federal funds under this Contract [42 CFR 438.602(f)] - 9.4.4.3 The MCO and its Subcontractors shall, upon the request of the MFCU, make available to MFCU all administrative, financial, medical, and any other records that relate to the delivery of items or services under this Contract.
 The MCO shall allow the MFCU access to these records during normal business hours, except under special circumstances when after-hours admissions shall be allowed.
 Such special circumstances shall be determined by the MFCU.
+[42 CFR §455.21] - 9.4.4.4 MCOs shall enter into a Memorandum of Understanding (MOU) with the MFCU that establishes procedures for the exchange of records and information required in section 9.4.4.3.
+The MOU must follow the guidelines established by the STATE's Office of the Inspector General.
+The MOU must be approved by the STATE before execution.
+In addition, the MCO must provide a copy of the fully executed MOU to the STATE, and the MOU must be updated no less than every three (3) years.

-[42 CFR §455.21] - 9.4.4.4 The MCO shall provide written disclosure to the STATE of any prohibited affiliation the MCO, or any of its Subcontractors, has under 42 CFR 438.610(c) in addition to the disclosures under section 9.5, within ten (10) business days of the discovery of the prohibited affiliation.
+9.4.4.5 The MCO shall provide written disclosure to the STATE of any prohibited affiliation the MCO, or any of its Subcontractors, has under 42 CFR 438.610(c) in addition to the disclosures under section 9.5, within ten (10) business days of the discovery of the prohibited affiliation.